Blockstream/gdk/docs/source/gdk-json.rst

           resolving ``".onion"`` domains.
 :user_agent: The user agent string to pass to the server for multisig connections.
 :spv_enabled: ``true`` to enable SPV verification for the session, ``false`` otherwise.
+:min_fee_rate: ``null`` to use the default minimum fee (which can change according to
+    the network conditions), or an integer giving the fee rate in satoshis per 1000 bytes.
+    Note that overriding the default fee rate only affects transaction construction; the rates returned by fee notifications remain those of the underlying network.
 :cert_expiry_threshold: Ignore certificates expiring within this many days from today.
 Used to pre-empt problems with expiring embedded certificates.
 :gap_limit: Optional, singlesig only.
 Number of consecutive empty scripts/addresses to monitor.
 Defaults to 20.
 :electrum_url: Optional.
 For singlesig the Electrum server used to fetch blockchain data.
 For multisig the Electrum server used for SPV verification.
 Default value depends on the network.